phaserjs/phaser/README.md

 Welcome to Phaser
 -----------------

-We're very pleased to have finally shipped the 1.0 release of Phaser.
-This version represents many months of hard work, feedback and refactoring based on the previous 0.5 through to 0.97 releases.
-You can see the full gory details in our change log.

-Sorry but the jsdocs aren't yet finished, but it is now our priority (along with bug fixing).
-If you run into problems, or just want to chat about how to best use Phaser then please do join our forums.
-It's an active and inspiring community.

-Now 1.0 is released we'll focus on getting the docs and more examples completed.
-Both of these will be pushed to the master repo on a regular basis.
-We will tag new releases of Phaser, but changes to the examples or docs won't be release tagged.
+It's staggering to think just how much has been achieved in the short time the 1.0 branch of Phaser has been available.
+We've seen literally hundreds of bug fixes and updates.
+Exciting new features and enhancements have been merged into the core library thanks to contributions from the community.
+We also completely overhauled the Examples Suite, removed the requirement for PHP, rebuilt it in html+js and filled it with over 150 examples to dig in to and learn from.
+And more importantly we've got our first pass at the API docs online and ready too.

+There is still more to be done of course.
+The API docs, while a good start, still need to be backed up with a proper comprehensive manual.
+And we desperately need to write some 'best practises' and 'getting started' tutorials.
+But at least now you don't have to flounder around in the dark and can turn to the examples and docs.

+There are so many exciting new features and tweaks in this build that we felt it warranted a proper full point release: 1.1.
+A few things have also changed, so games that were in development in the 1.0 version may need refactoring for 1.1, but we feel those changes have benefitted the framework as a whole.

-Thank you to everyone who has encouraged us along the way.
+As before "Thank you!" to everyone who has encouraged us along the way.
 To those of you who worked with Phaser during its various incarnations, and who released full games with it despite there being zero API documentation available: you are our heroes.
 It's your kind words and enthusiasm, as well as our commercial need for Phaser that has kept us going.
-Now we're at 1.0 we will continue releasing rapidly and jumping on patches and bug reports quickly.

 Phaser is everything we ever wanted from an HTML5 game framework.
-It will power all our client work going forward and we look forward to you joining us on this journey.
+It powers all of our client work in build today and remains our single most important product, and we've only just scratched the surface of what we have planned for it.

 ![Blasteroids](http://www.photonstorm.com/wp-content/uploads/2013/04/phaser_blaster.png)
+(swap for tanks)

 Change Log
 ----------

-Version 1.1 (in progress in the dev branch)
+Version 1.1

 * JSDoc is go!
 We've added jsdoc3 blocks to every property and function, in every file.
+* Brand new Example system (no more php!) and over 150 examples to learn from too.
 * Added World.postUpdate - all sprite position changes, as a result of physics, happen here before the render.
 * Complete overhaul of Physics.Arcade.Body - now significantly more stable and faster too.
 * Updated ArcadePhysics.separateX/Y to use new body system - much better results now.